In today’s post I’m going to show you how to get rid of your algae FAST by vacuuming your pool manually …

-Staying on top of the task of maintaining your pool will not only keep it gunk-free for your swimmers, but could also add years to the structure of it.
+Remember: staying on top of maintaining your pool will keep it gunk-free for your swimmers for years to come.

 First things first—let’s take a look at everything you’ll need to do the job right: